 The Four C’s of Instagram Engagement

-The “Four C’s” are an easy rubric to measure your headlines again.
-The idea is that you hit at least one of these in your headlines.
+The “Four C’s” are an easy rubric to measure the first sentence against.
+The idea is that you hit at least one of these in your caption

 People are more motivated by the avoidance of loss rather than the potential of gain.
 In psychology, this is called “Loss aversion bias.”
 Your headlines will generally do better if you show people how to shield themselves from suffering rather than increase their level of enjoyment.